markgw/pimlico/docs/core/config.rst

 of the variable assignments from modules that it receives its inputs from.

 The main reason for having module variables it to be able to do things in later modules that depend on what path through the pipeline an input came from.
+Once you have defined the sequence of processing steps that pass module variables through the pipeline, apply mappings to them, etc, you can use them in the parameters passed into modules.

 Basic assignment
 ~~~~~~~~~~~~~~~~